bespoken/bespoken-docs/unit-testing/guide.md

 ```

 ### Custom configuration path and context
-By convention the testing.json file is under the root folder, but you can also set a custom path for it.
+By convention, the testing.json file is kept under the root of the project, but you can also set a custom path for it.

 ```bash
 bst test --config customPath/testing.json